Thyraz/energy-custom-graph/README.md

 - Both series must be rendered as lines (no bars) and must not use `stack`.
 - The referenced `name` has to be unique within the card.
 - When the upper series drops below the lower one, the card clamps the fill to zero and logs a warning so you can inspect the data.
+- The fill area inherits the upper series' `fill_opacity` (or its default if unspecified).

 ### `y_axes` options